tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Wrath-Staff

+_Recharge 6+:_ This simple staff of iron-shod wood oozes blood when activated.
+When you kill a foe with a spell, you may activate that staff and have any excess damage spill over to a nearby mob of mooks.
+The mook’s relevant Defense must be equal to or lower than that of your original target.

+---

 ## Symbol, Holy Symbol, Relic, Sacred Branch

 Sometimes a symbolic magic item is a gem or rune that can be attached to any of various holy symbols.
 Typically a divine spellcaster pries the gem or other adornment off a foreign holy symbol and affixes it to their own mundane holy symbol.
 Symbols are only appropriate for adventurer- and champion-level characters.
 For epic-level spellcasting items, get a staff.